How to Level a Floor Without Leveling Compound: 4 Methods

 If you have any flooring that needs to be installed, such as hardwood or laminate, a level floor will make the installation process much easier and result in a better-looking final product.

-2. Maintenance and overall look
+2. Maintenance and appearance

 Level floors are also much easier to clean and keep dust-free since there are no nooks and crannies for dirt and dust to accumulate in.